Bolivia 1 Month Itinerary

 To see these 3 days in more detail along with other options for extending to 5 days in La Paz, head to the post below:

-rock formations in La Paz, Bolivia
+rock formations of Valle De La Luna in La Paz, Bolivia

 Day 3 - Day Trip Outside Of La Paz

-For your third day, it’s time to escape outside the city to experience the beautiful nature surrounding La Paz.
+For your third day, it’s time to escape the city to experience the beautiful nature surrounding La Paz.
 You have several great day tours to choose from:

-Valley De La Luna – Another spectacular natural landscape just outside of the city, Valley de la Luna (Valley of the Moon), is less of a valley and more a maze of canyons, strange rock formations and giant spires jutting from the ground.
+• Valley De La Luna – Another spectacular natural landscape just outside of the city, Valley de la Luna (Valley of the Moon), is less of a valley and more a maze of canyons, strange rock formations and giant spires jutting from the ground.

 For more great ideas for what to do whilst in La Paz, check out the post below:

-Day 4-6 - Copacabana
+Days 4-6 - Copacabana

 Lake Titicaca is the highest navigable lake in the world at 3,810 metres above sea level.